jhonatasmatos/daily-diet-api/README.md

 # Daily Diet API

-Challenge proposed by rocketseat for ignite course.
-An API to control a daily diet.
+Challenge proposed by rocketseat for ignite course. n API to control a daily diet.

-Requirements
+## Requirements

-[ ] Should be possible to create an user.
+✅ Should be possible to create an user.

 [ ] Should be possible to identify the user among the requests.